Creative Commons License 2023 Volume 10 Issue 3

 To study the effect of pantohematogen on postnatal development, pregnant rats from the experimental group were injected with 1550 mg/kg of experimental solution from Day 6 until delivery; while pregnant rats from the control group received the solution of glucose and ascorbic acid (1050 mg/kg).
 During pregnancy, rats were weighed, and their appearance and behavior were observed.
 On Day 18 rats were separated and put into individual cages to prepare for the delivery.
 Upon delivery, the delivery date, litter size, and sex were recorded.
 Twenty-four hours after the delivery only four male pups and four female pups were selected from each litter.
 Dams were removed between Days 25 and 30.

-We monitored the physical development of the pups, the dynamics of their weight gain, and assessed their motor activities, their exploratory behavior and general activity with the Open Field Test, their learning ability (CRPI), as well as their adaptive behaviour (the stress response).
+We monitored the physical development of the pups, the dynamics of their weight gain, and assessed their motor activities, their exploratory behavior and general activity with the Open Field Test, their learning ability (CRPI), as well as their adaptive behavior (the stress response).

 To study the effect of pantohematogen on fertility, two experimental studies involving 60 male rats and 190 female rats were performed.